janesmae/signs_at_k-space/README.md

 # Signs @ k-space.ee

 Make signs the easy way.
 Just open up your browser, type in the info and print!
 Yes, print!
+Go check it out at [https://janesmae.github.io/signs_at_k-space/](https://janesmae.github.io/signs_at_k-space/).

 ![select](/demo.gif)